 One year earlier...

 "How did Ringtail get his paws on that box again?"
-Razor snarled angrily as he prepared to try blasting the jester's bells off his hat which would defeat him.
+Razor snarled angrily as he prepared to try blasting the jester's bells off his hat which had defeated the omega in the past.

 "I don't know buddy, but we'd better put him down fast before he can catch us all again.
-It's bad enough the creep has Feral," T-Bone grunted in response as he dipped the Turbokat into a fast plunge to avoid Mad Kat's magical attack.
+It's bad enough the creep already snatched Feral."
+T-Bone suddenly dipped the Turbokat into a fast plunge to avoid Mad Kat's giant card attack.

 Angry, scared and upset at the loss of his partner, Razor veered the jet toward city hall hoping Mad Kat would reappear sooner rather than later so he could free both his friend and Feral.

 "Think your partner will get us free, SWAT Kat?"
-Feral growled, not happy to be caught again by that maniac.
+Feral growled, arms crossed and staring at the newest prisoner.
+He was definitely not happy to be caught again by that maniac.

-"We'd better hope so or the city will be demolished or enslaved or whatever the hell that crazy Kat has in mind for it," T-Bone snarled, arms wrapped tightly across his chest, trying to hide his worry for his partner.
+"We'd better hope so or the city will be demolished or enslaved or whatever the hell that crazy Kat has in mind for it," T-Bone snarled, arms wrapped tightly across his chest, trying to hide his worry for his partner safety.

-Looking around the strange, alien box he was trapped in, he saw no avenue for escape.
-Hunching in angry frustration, he returned his attention to the window-like surface that allowed them to see what was happening outside the box.
+Looking around the strange, alien box, the tabby pilot saw no avenue for escape.
+Hunching in angry frustration, he returned his attention to the window-like surface that allowed them to see what was happening outside their prison.

-Gritting his teeth in helpless frustration, T-Bone scowled, trying to come up with some way to escape his prison when his eyes caught the reflected sight of Feral's gold eyes staring at him intently.
+Gritting his teeth in helpless frustration, T-Bone fumed and tried to figure out a way to escape, his gaze flicking restlessly about, halting when he caught the reflected image of Feral's gold eyes staring at him intently.

 "Ever heard of the legendary Phoenix, T-Bone?"